SarugaAlen/AHP_Method/README.md

 - Pairwise comparisons: The AHP method relies on pairwise comparisons to determine the relative importance of criteria and alternatives.
 This application enables users to input and compare the elements efficiently.
 - Consistency check: To ensure the validity of the decision-making process, the application performs consistency checks based on the entered pairwise comparison matrices.
 - Calculation of final rankings: The AHP method calculates the overall rankings of the alternatives based on the established priorities.
 This application generates clear and concise rankings for informed decision-making.
+- Chart visualization: The application utilizes the LiveCharts WPF library to display charts and visual representations of the decision hierarchy, criteria comparisons, and alternative rankings.
+This enhances the understanding and interpretation of the decision-making process.

 ## Installation